Software

 ros2_control

 is a real-time, modular control framework used in ROS 2.
-AI WORKER uses it without major changes.
+AI Worker uses it without major changes.

 - Separates control logic from hardware drivers